The official definition and explanation of the origin of the tertulia is as follows.

 Spanish people love conversation and delight in human company.

-In fact you get television programmes from time to time in Spain based upon the idea of a tertulia with invited guests.
+In fact, there are Spanish television programmes based upon the idea of a tertulia with invited guests.

 “Freedom of speech”, which can be translated into Spanish as “libertad de expresión”, is important to Spanish people.